themactep/thingino-onvif/tools/onvif/README.md

 - Confirm `test_deviceio.sh` shows relay tokens and `tmd` namespace OK: 1
 - If still missing, app might depend on Imaging service; consider implementing minimal Imaging (Get/SetImagingSettings with IrCutFilter) and advertise it via Device:GetServices/GetCapabilities.

+### Imaging service sanity check

+Use `tools/onvif/test_imaging.sh -h <host> -u <user> -p <pass> [-t VideoSourceToken]` to exercise the Imaging service once it is enabled.
+The script performs:
+- GetServiceCapabilities to confirm the endpoint is reachable.
+- GetImagingSettings / GetOptions for the supplied video source token.
+- SetImagingSettings with the currently reported IrCutFilter value (no-op) to verify write support.

 ## Notes

 - These scripts are intended for development/QA against local devices.
 They do not modify system state other than optional relay pulses when requested.